Form elements according to HTML5 specification

 Because there is great variability in the formats of the telephone number, there is no fixed rule, and thus no native validation for this type of form element.
 This element is not listed in the table, even in screenshots.
 It is important for mobile devices, which offer a special digital keyboard on touch screen.

 On an intranet, where almost every form contains a data type of date, time, integer or float numbers, new types of elements could provide a considerable simplification of the form design, especially when coding validation scripts.
+Unfortunately, the native validation of date and number do not take into account national format.
+In fact, the only useful type of number for the integers can be used as international.

-Form elements according to the HTML5 specification are under development and the finding for optimal functionality.
+Form elements according to the HTML5 specification are under development and the looking for optimal functionality.
 Therefore, this theme will come back here.
 Let's just hope in happy end, not as file element, which looks like under development forever, namely in all browsers.

-updated 2011-12-21
+updated 2010-12-25